Buying Property in Costa Rica? Here’s How the Process Actually Works

 At this stage:

-• The due diligence period begins (typically 30–45 days)
+• The due diligence period begins, typically lasting 30–45 days.

 Escrow is essential in Costa Rica—not just for security, but also for compliance with banking regulations.
-Buyers will need to show documentation on the source of funds.
+Buyers will need to provide documentation showing the source of their funds.

 This is where you verify everything before committing.